-Thermal resistivity of soil, rock or other material, e.g. Cement Bound Sand (CBS) can be measured in the laboratory and is essential to both support field measurements and assess resistivity under a range of conditions.
+Thermal resistivity, thermal conductivity or thermal diffusivity of soil, rock or other material, e.g. Cement Bound Sand (CBS) can be measured in the laboratory and is essential to both support field measurements and assess thermal properties under a range of conditions.
 We have our own dedicated laboratory set up for thermal testing of soils, rocks and CBS.
 We are currently progressing through the preparation of systems and procedures for a UKAS accreditation application.

 Normally we test to and using the following specifications:

 IEEE 1997 Std 442 ENAT 97-1, Version 2 2016